11Hayden/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file - to create a file and it should contain Best School 8-cwd_state - to write the result command ls -la to file ls_cwd_content 9-duplicate_last_line - to duplicate the last line of the file iacta
+7-file - to create a file and it should contain Best School 8-cwd_state - to write the result command ls -la to file ls_cwd_content 9-duplicate_last_line - to duplicate the last line of the file iacta 10-no_more_js - to delete all js files and its sub directories